Kryptos MCP Server

 For developers: technical details

-Transports: HTTP (with Kryptos login) and SSE (with API key), both over TLS Protocol: Model Context Protocol (MCP) Authentication: OAuth 2.0 / OIDC, or API key via query parameter Sessions: Token-based
+Transport: HTTP over TLS Protocol: Model Context Protocol (MCP) Authentication: OAuth 2.0 / OIDC Sessions: Token-based

 Endpoints: